Research

 • Is the distribution of fitness effects (DFE) comparable across environments and systems?
 This is a collaboration with great colleagues at the Math Dept (Chun-Biu Li).

-• We’re also working with insects (at least bioinformatically).
-Together with David Berger at Uppsala University, we are looking at temperature adaptation and the evolution of phenotypic plasticity in seed beetles (Callosobruchus maculatus).
+• We’re also working with insects (at least computationally)!
+Together with David Berger at Uppsala University, we are looking at parallelism of temperature adaptation in experimental evolution lines of seed beetles (Callosobruchus maculatus).

 If you are interested in any of the above or related questions, please contact rike.stelkens@zoologi.su.se

-We are also always looking for interested Master’s students, who want to join the lab.
-See examples for available MSc projects here, but we are happy to discuss your own interesting project ideas, too!
+We are always looking for interested Master’s students, who want to join the lab.
+We are happy to discuss your own interesting project ideas!

 Where_the_wild_things_are28Illustration by Susanne Landis: www.scienstration.com